 An overview of our research

-T cells are essential mediators of human immunity which can detect and eliminate pathogens and malignant cells.
-Despite the capacity of T cells to mount potent anti-tumor responses, in many cases they fail to do so.
+T cells are an essential component of the human immune system that protect us from pathogens and cancer.
+T cells can attack and destroy cancerous cells, but cancer can disables or evades this attack.
 Given the need to improve existing immunotherapies and develop new treatments, it is critical that we understand T cell behavior.

 The Courtney lab seeks to understand how T cells make decisions that affect their behavior and to leverage these insights for the development of new immunotherapy strategies.
 We take an interdisciplinary approach by applying immunology, chemical biology, and genetics to study and manipulate T cell signaling pathways.
 We believe that by understanding and manipulating how T cells make decisions we can improve their capacity to target and eliminate cancer.